-If your Renko charts are slightly different from what you see in the room, there are a couple of things to check to get them better aligned.
+If your Renko charts are displaying the signals at slightly different points from what you see in the room, there are a couple of things to check to get them better aligned.

 First, remember that Renko charts are unlike time charts.
 Renko chart bars are placed relative to the previous bar, so if a difference occurs on 1 bar, it can affect the next bar, etc. These types of errors can accumulate over a number of bars.
 Since price is often the most important input to indicators, it can make notable differences in indicators, such as MQ Momentum, and MQ MZT, which relies on MQ Momentum.
 So it’s important that the price bars have the same highs and lows in order to get the indicators to show the same results.